 The prevalence of asymptomatic bacteriuria among pregnant women in Butaleja district was 32.8%.
-This is higher than the 13.3% reported in a similar study in Uganda (7).
-It's also higher than the specified split prevalence for symptomatic and asymptomatic bacteriuria recorded in Mwanza, Tanzania at 17.9% and 13.0% respectively (12), 21.5% in Nairobi, Kenya (13) and elsewhere (14, 15).
+This is higher than the 13.3% reported in a similar study in Uganda [7].
+The prevalence of symptomatic bacteriuria in our study is also higher than the specified split prevalence for symptomatic and asymptomatic bacteriuria recorded in Mwanza, Tanzania at 17.9% and 13.0% respectively [12], 21.5% in Nairobi, Kenya [13] and elsewhere [14, 15].
 There has generally been a varying prevalence of asymptomatic bacteriuria across Africa though the high prevalence in this study may be attributed to the observed low socioeconomic status in Busolwe district.
-Other studies elsewhere have indicated that low social economic status is associated with high prevalence of asymptomatic bacteriuria (16) Some studies in Africa have similarly documented a high prevalence of asymptomatic bacteriuria among pregnant women (17) with Benin City recording a prevalence of over 50% (18).
+Other studies elsewhere have indicated that low social economic status is associated with high prevalence of asymptomatic bacteriuria [16].
+Some studies in Africa have similarly documented a high prevalence of asymptomatic bacteriuria among pregnant women [17] with Benin City recording a prevalence of over 50% [18].

-A majority of the pregnant women with asymptomatic bacteriuria were between the ages of 18-30 (77.1%) and the least were those below 18 years (6.2%).
-Similar studies have associated age group 18-34 with a high prevalence of asymptomatic bacteriuria (14).
+Majority of the pregnant women with asymptomatic bacteriuria were between the ages of 18-30 (77.1%) and the least were those below 18 years (6.2%).
+Similar studies have associated age group 18-34 with a high prevalence of asymptomatic bacteriuria [14].
 The association of the above age range with asymptomatic bacteriuria may be due to high rate of sexual activity expected in this age range.
-Some studies have however not associated the prevalence of asymptomatic bacteriuria with age (13, 19).
+Some studies have however not associated the prevalence of asymptomatic bacteriuria with age [13, 19].

 Asymptomatic bacteriuria was most prevalent among the prime gravidae (44.8%) and least prevalent among the grand multi-gravidae (14.6%), though there was no association between gravidity and asymptomatic bacteriuria.
-Another study in Nigeria did not find a significant association between gravidity and asymptomatic bacteriuria (19).
-Busolwe accounted for the largest number of participants in this study with 67 participants, 50 of whom showed growths on culture.
-The rest of the participants were from a number other parishes.
-The large number of participant from Busolwe sub-county could be due to the location of Busolwe hospital and this paints a picture that there is a lot of undiagnosed asymptomatic bacteriuria from communities far away from health facilities.
+Another study in Nigeria did not find a significant association between gravidity and asymptomatic bacteriuria [19].
+The large number of participants and cases of asymptomatic bacteriuria from Busolwe sub-county could be due to proximity to Busolwe hospital and this paints a picture that there is a lot of undiagnosed asymptomatic bacteriuria from communities far away from health facilities.